tejuscs/ADBD-Labs/adb-build-apex-apps/adb-build-apex-apps.md

 - Since ATP Dedicated instances are typically deployed in a private network, one way to get to your APEX console is via a developer client machine setup in the same network.

-- Refer to the lab **Configuring a Development System** in the **Autonomous Database Dedicated for Developers and Database Users** workshop for instructions on setting up and connecting to a developer client machine.
+- Refer to the lab **Configuring a Development System** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop for instructions on setting up and connecting to a developer client machine.

 - For the purpose of this lab we assume that your have already deployed and have ssh access to a developer client virtual machine in a public application subnet.

 - Alternatively, you may also access the Apex console of your dedicated ATP instance from your local web browser If you are in the same OCI Network / VCN as your database.
-For detailed instruction on setting up a VPN connection into your private database cloud infrastructure, refer to the lab **Configure VPN Connectivity in your Exadata Network** in the **Autonomous Database Dedicated for Fleet Administrators** workshop.
+For detailed instruction on setting up a VPN connection into your private database cloud infrastructure, refer to the lab **Configure VPN Connectivity in your Exadata Network** in the **Autonomous AI Database Dedicated for Fleet Administrators** workshop.

 - Open a terminal window on your machine and log into the developer VM.